gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 OSGi profile addon
 ------------------

-Profile selection is only available on the gvNIX environment, on generated project is not possible to change selected profile.
+Configuration definition is available on the gvNIX environment, and addon can export configuration to maven profiles.

-Profile information (variables and values by environment) can be stored on same file or on separated files (one by environment).
+Profile information (variables and values by environment) is stored on same file.

 OSGi arquitecture
 `````````````````